christianalfoni/flux-react-store/README.md

 - Has a **create** method that takes a dispatcher.
 It registers the store to the dispatcher that calls a **dispatch** method on your store, which receives the payload and the **waitFor** function
 - The **create** method also takes a second argument.
 Object passed will be merged with the store allowing you to create your own dispatch and other props and methods
 - Inherits from **EventEmitter** so that React JS views can listen to events
+- Instance of store has a **flush** method that will emit an 'update' event

 ### Example
 *StoreA.js*